Mantas-2155X/AI_ExtraGirls/README.md

 # AI_ExtraGirls
 This plugin allows you to have more than the default amount of girls in free roam.

+# DO NOT REUPLOAD WITHOUT PERMISSION | 未经许可请勿转载

 **Please report any issues here:** https://github.com/Mantas-2155X/AI_ExtraGirls/issues

 **WARNING**